 John Romanes handed over control of the circuit operations in 1978 to Graham Hamilton and Gordon Dalyell, who continued the good work by securing rounds of series such as the BMW Counties Cup.
 However, finances were becoming scarcer and late in 1982 Hugh McCaig (of Ecurie Ecosse fame) stepped up the plate to inject some cash and take over - partly out of self-interest as he had a Formula Libre title on the line that he would otherwise have been unable to fight for if racing ceased!

 Over time, it became more and more difficult to make money, partly due to the unique challenges brought by the summer-time closures and costs of removing the crash barriers each year for the Highland Show.
-The RHAS began to see it as more of a nuisance than a money-spinner and six meetings per year became the norm.
+The RHAS began to see it as more of a nuisance than a money-spinner so the omens were not good.
 Following the Bradford football stadium fire, the local council condemned the South stand and ordered the Arena one to be reduced in size, reducing the spectator capacity and thus further hampering profit levels.

 In the winter of 1989 Sir Jackie Stewart publicly announced his plans for a Scottish Motorsport centre, to be based at Ingliston featuring a redeveloped circuit using the name but on a new location nearby, featuring research and development facilities and showrooms and garages around the perimeter.
 A budget of £80 million was mooted but in the end could not be raised and nothing further came of the plans.